lndecastro/Foundations_of_AI/book/Unit_06_AI_Applications.md

 > **Session 10** · Sep 21 · **HW6 assigned Sep 21, due Sep 28**

 This is a single session, and it is a hinge.
 Behind you are five units on how these systems work.
-Ahead of you are ten units on using them — in the office, on data, in code.
+Ahead of you are ten units on using them, in the office, on data, in code.
 This session connects the two.

 The organizing claim is simple and worth stating plainly: **AI applications look wildly different across domains and are, underneath, a very short list of the same tasks.** Once you can see the task through the application, an unfamiliar AI product stops being a mystery and becomes a known quantity with known failure modes.